Elk Teeth: Everything You Need To Know

 Collecting and Chewing Food (Twice)

 Elk are ruminants, similar to cows.
 These large deer have four-chambered stomachs, which help them store food for later periods.
-An elk’s diet includes grass all year round and drier options like tree barks and twigs in the winter.
-The large deer use their incisors and dental pads to cut bits of grass before chewing.
+Elk primarily eat grasses and forbs in spring, summer, and fall, but rely more on woody plants, bark, and twigs during the winter when grasses are scarce.
+These large deer use their incisors and dental pads to cut bits of grass before chewing.

-According to the Washington Department of Fish and Wildlife, elk first chew their food to break down and swallow.
+According to the Washington Department of Fish and Wildlife, elk first chew their food to break it down and swallow it.
 This partly chewed food is stored in the rumen.
-Afterward, the food is regurgitated and chewed a second time before swallowing again.
-Digestion occurs in the second stomach before passing into the other two stomachs and the intestine.
+Later, the food is regurgitated and chewed a second time before swallowing again.
+Digestion continues in the second stomach before the food passes into the remaining two stomach chambers and then into the intestine.

 To Scare Predators or Competition: The Biting Threat